nguyenvietan94/pace-hometest/README.md

     PRIMARY KEY (memberID),
     FOREIGN KEY (merchantID) REFERENCES merchants(merchantID) ON UPDATE CASCADE ON DELETE CASCADE );

+CREATE INDEX email_idx ON members(email);
 ```
 The cascade policy is defined as a foreign-key constrain between the two tables.
 Any update/delete on one table will affect the other.
+Furthermore, since it is required to check if an email exists when creating/updating members, an index on email should be created to speed up the lookup.

 ## Installation <a name="installation"></a>